jacebenson/cedar/docs/docs/how-to/test-in-github-actions.md

       - run: yarn rw test web --no-watch
 ```

-Now push your changes to the `main` branch on GitHub; the "Redwood CI" action we just made will run like this:
+Now push your changes to the `main` branch on GitHub; the "Cedar CI" action we just made will run like this:

 <img width="1140" alt="ci-results-1" src="https://user-images.GitHubusercontent.com/14810250/202825732-c7d77929-58ff-4ad5-9072-48e4403471c9.png" />